sysghent/sysghent.github.io/content/_index.md

 We aim to bring **systems programming enthusiasts** together by organizing events in Ghent and the surrounding area.
 Overall, we try to keep the events free and accessible to beginners:

 - **Drinks/dinner:** Relax after a long day at work and chat with like-minded people.
 If you are too exhausted to think, no worries, no-one will judge.
-The primary location will be cafe/restaurant Marengo next to Coupure in Ghent.
-Please inform the organizer if you would like to eat as well.
 - **Presentations:** Exciting tools and frameworks in programming languages that give a combination of performance and expressiveness.
 For example, Rust or C++, but other topics are welcome.
 - **Workshops:** Moments to hack and learn together on trendy systems software or hardware-related topics.
 Actual topics will depend on the interests of participants and/or organisers.